GrantEdwards/Python-curses-and-terminfo/Readme.md

 Four demo applications are provided:

- * `demo-broken.py` is a naieve attempt that doesn't work due due to the independent buffering done by libc and Python.
+ * `demo-broken.py` is a naive attempt that doesn't work due due to the independent buffering done by libc and Python.

  * `demo-pyoutput` is a working demonstration that show doing all